ji-zai/personal-site/content/essays/seek-truth.md

 ### small difference in ability = massive difference in results

+(Will need to think through whether discussing this even makes sense.
+It might not, and might be better suited to another essay.
+As of now I feel that this discussion goes best inside of "Change". ).
+This is what's called a power law.
 The more difficult a want, the more pronounced this is.

 → Keep this minimal, there is no need to get into crazy theory, or get too technical.
 That’s not the point of this.
 → Actually I do need to get into the power law - but perhaps the more detailed example can come later.
+-> A great example to show this is to compare the power law in chess vs. Go.
+Go is more complex of a game than chess, and thefore it is a more difficult want to fulfill winning a game of Go.
+And hence, when we look at the Elo ratings between Chess and Go, it's clear that Go has a more pronounced power law.
+-> And the simpler the game, the lower the power law: e.g. tic-tac-toe.

 ---

 ### What impacts your ability to seek truth well?

-(_And navigating the tree_).

 Earlier we saw how we blunder.
 Now, let's make our explanation more accurate using our theory of mind.